civkoweLove/Maps/README.md

 Possible templates:\
 Continents
 - one Continent challenge is not working well, use bigger map than player or it will be unplayable
-- there is some bug and on mainland continents u will not have mountains

 Donut
 - Must Be Coast with inland sea is bad option to use